heikoengel/pyPCIe/README.md

 # pyPCIe: Simple Python Module to access PCIe Endpoint BARs

-PyCIe provides a quick way to read/write registers in PCIe Base Address Register (BAR) regions.
+pyPCIe provides a quick way to read/write registers in PCIe Base Address Register (BAR) regions.

-PyCIe `mmap`s PCIe device BARs via the `resourceX` files in `/sys/bus/pci/devices/[bus_id]` for read/write and provides functions for 32 bit read/write requests.
+pyPCIe `mmap`s PCIe device BARs via the `resourceX` files in `/sys/bus/pci/devices/[bus_id]` for read/write and provides functions for 32 bit read/write requests.

 *Note: the `resourceX` files in sysfs are typically only accessible as root.
-The python scripts using PyCIe might need to be run as root.*
+The python scripts using pyPCIe might need to be run as root.*

 ## Example